Centre for the Study of the Legacies of British Slavery: Staff

-The database
+Database

 The centre's work is freely available online to the public through the Legacies of British Slavery database.
 This database aims to record all those individuals who were recompensed by the British state at the abolition of slavery in 1833.
 (Although the Atlantic slave trade had been abolished in 1807, it took another generation for the British government to manumit the enslaved people within its Empire, and even then it did not tackle slavery in India till 1843.)
 This flow of money was, as the original title of the project indicated, to the slave owners, and not to the newly freed individuals: the liberation of the slaves was treated legally as the expropriation of their masters.
 A very large sum was paid by the British state to thousands of its subjects; most of the erstwhile owners received compensation for only one or a handful of slaves, but a small number of families owned large plantations with hundreds or even thousands of enslaved workers, and so received substantial amounts of money.

 Inaugural director Nick Draper and chair Catherine Hall have said that the central purpose of the Legacies database is to counter "selective forgetting", whereby society forgets the human cost of slavery but celebrates its abolition.
 The project builds on a wider re-examination of Britain's links to slavery and its abolition, some of which was stimulated by the 2007 bicentenary of the Slave Trade Act 1807.
 For example, English Heritage held a conference on "Slavery and the British Country House: mapping the current research" in 2009.
 The papers were compiled into a book of the same title, with an opening chapter to set the scene by Nicholas Draper describing the legacies project, then in embryo.
 Madge Dresser's introduction acknowledges that "Academic research takes time to feed through into the public domain, where such links [to slavery] had so often been either studiously ignored or actively repressed."
-Compensation money was received by the owners of "well-known sites of slave ownership such as Dodington Park... the National Trust’s property at Greys’ Court... and Brentry House in Gloucestershire", not far from the slave port of Bristol.
+Compensation money was received by the owners of "well-known sites of slave ownership such as Dodington Park... the National Trust's property at Greys' Court... and Brentry House in Gloucestershire", not far from the slave port of Bristol.

 The research upon which the Legacies database is based revealed that some 46,000 people received compensation under the Slave Compensation Act 1837.
 The Slave Compensation Commission established a sum equivalent in today's money to about 17 billion pounds, the largest payout until the bailout of the banks in 2008.

 As Hall has stated, beneficiaries of slavery were not only people who owned slaves, but also those whose business dealings derived benefit from slavery.
 This included merchants who were involved in industries such as sugar processing and textile manufacturing.

 One of the purposes of the legacies project is to research how the families spent their compensation.
 Some of the money went to pay for the education of sons and grandsons (including grand tours of Europe) and to consolidate their professional and political power: